When you move to a new home, you’ve got a couple of choices. You can take those pieces with you, or they can stay behind.

 That means you have the perfect opportunity to switch up your style.

-Although some furniture items work well in any home, you may find that the interior design you hope to accomplish doesn’t include the same pieces you picked up for your last place.
+Although some furniture items work well in any home, you may find that the interior design you hope to accomplish doesn’t include the exact pieces you picked up for your last place.

 You might also be in a place where you want to refresh the look you’ve got to create a new environment.